jman717/log4js-tagline/README.md

 General Setup Tests.
 ---------
-All tests starting with the letter test_q.. are examples of queueObj.
-The letters beginning with test_qj indicate queueObj Json samples.
+All tests starting with the letter test_q... are examples of queueObj.
+The letters beginning with test_qj... indicate queueObj Json samples.
 ```
 npm run test_basic
 npm run test_qAll